Anode194/Drop7Clone/README.md

 git push - this pushes the changes to git hub so I can have your work and it can be saved in the cloud! git status - tells you if you have commits that need to be pushed to git hub
 ### To Do list David
 *   rename gui variables so there variable names are descriptive (low priority)
 *   make it so the BoardGui Method can take a InputOutput object and assign it as a membor of the class.
 *   make a new initializer in the compare class that that takes in a InputOutput object as a parameter and assigns it as a class member.
 *   create inputOutput object in the welcome class and pass it in with the BoardGui when it gets created in the buttons actionListener (high priority)
 *   in the ballClass create a second initializer that takes ina InputOut object and in the init assign it to a class member.
 *   in the ballClass switch statement assign a differant color to each ball number.
 *   Assign the forground and background colors in the welcome screen and the boardGui with io.getColor(x); x being the number where the background or forground is stored.
 *   fix the colors.txt file so it only has the exact number of colors we need (low priority)
 *
+### To do list Jo
+*   make shift balls method
+*   make pop balls run for every ball in the array when ever the method is run after the balls are shifted down.
+*   find a way to pause for a second between shifting the balls and popping them so you can see which ones are being popped.
+*   build the score system into the compare class
+*   set it so the score is updated everytime a ball is nulled out and is displayed in the gui
+*   implement the level system